 3. Dogs with existing dental problems or sensitive teeth may find it difficult or painful to chew on hard bones.

-See also How do you cook avocado
+See also How to cook parsnips and carrots

 Given these considerations, it is crucial to consult with a veterinarian to assess your dog’s overall health, dental condition, and any potential risks before feeding deer bones.